19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [Act 30 of 2012 wef 28/04/2014]

-(q) providing for the supervision and aftercare of persons referred to in section 34(2)(a), or who have undergone treatment and rehabilitation at approved or other institutions or who have been convicted of an offence under section 8(b);
+(q) providing for the supervision and aftercare of persons referred to in section 34(2)(a), or who have undergone treatment and rehabilitation at approved or other institutions or who have been convicted of an offence under section 8(b), 31(2) or (2A) or 31A(2) or (2A), or an offence under section 34 of the Singapore Armed Forces Act;

+[Act 1 of 2019 wef 01/04/2019]

 (qa) prescribing the circumstances under which the Director may extend the period for which a person is subject to supervision under this Act;